JorPan/JorPan/README.md

 [YouTube](https://www.youtube.com/channel/UC7kqpbrNDD88o0yyEJ-lDGg/videos) |
 [Medium](https://jorpantech.medium.com/)

+*On a quick trip in the Grandy Canyon*

 I am an inquisitive self-driven full stack web developer with a deep passion for exploring new technologies via coding, photography, video editing, projection mapping, and music production and performance.

 I transitioned from Software Sales to Software Development based on my natural enthusiasm